Development assistance in the Federated States of Micronesia

 Our changing program

-From 2017, we will expand our engagement in the education sector.
-Between 2012 and 2016, and in partnership with the International Organisation for Migration and 50 school communities, we delivered the Climate Adaptation, Disaster Risk Reduction and Education Program (CADRE).
-From late 2017, by investing in the Improving Quality Basic Education Project, and deploying two education advisers to facilitate its implementation, we will adopt a six-year, system-wide approach to improving early grade learning in all schools.
+Between 2012 and 2016, and in partnership with the International Organization for Migration and 50 school communities, we delivered the Climate Adaptation, Disaster Risk Reduction and Education Program (CADRE).
+From late 2017, by investing in the Improving Quality Basic Education Project, and deploying two education advisers to facilitate its implementation, we have adopted a six-year, system-wide approach to improving early grade learning in all schools.

 Placing a high value on results, we will work with trusted partners to ensure development resources are effectively managed.
 We will also seek to mainstream climate action and disaster resilience, effectively address gender issues, and ensure people with disabilities participate in, and benefit from, our aid program.